Skip to content

 Note that, if you are using a third-party CDN in front of Cloudflare and Cloudflare mitigates a DDoS attack, you will still pay your first-hop CDN provider for the attack traffic that they processed before it was mitigated by Cloudflare.

-If you are using the Akamai CDN in front of Cloudflare, it is recommended that you change the action and/or sensitivity level of the DDoS rule named HTTP requests with unusual HTTP headers or URI path (signature #1) with rule ID 0b1e17bd25c74e38834f19043486aee1:
+If you are using a CDN or proxy in front of Cloudflare, it is recommended that you change the action and/or sensitivity level of the following DDoS rules named:

 For more information, refer to HTTP DDoS Attack Protection managed ruleset: Ruleset configuration.